 1. The Definition

 What is a business rebranding?
 It is a change in the way a business or a brand presents themselves to the public.
 This encompasses all channels through which it can reach its audience; a partial solution is not the right one in this case.
 In fact, it could be quite detrimental.
-But, it always starts with a website.
+But, it always starts with a website and hiring the right designer.
 It can impact various aspects of your brand; the logo, color palette, icons, multimedia content, etc. all can be changed to reach a different design.
 Website redesigns and company rebrands are initiated and, down the line, shaped by new business goals and market conditions.

 2. The Logo